 Standards and amendments Contents Application date IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Reference interest rate reform January 1, 2021 Amendments Addresses the problems that arise from reference interest rate reform, and from replacing one reference rate with an another.
-IFRS 16 Lease concessions January 1, 2021 Amendment The practical case for IFRS 16 Leases is extended by one year, to assist lessees in accounting for lease concessions related to the COVID-19 pandemic.
+IFRS 16 Amendment Lease concessions The practical case for IFRS 16 Leases is extended by one year, to assist lessees in accounting for lease concessions related to the COVID-19 pandemic.
+January 1, 2021 b) Standards, interpretations and amendments issued, but not yet mandatory and which have not been adopted early.